 Elon Musk, through his Twitter feed.

 And that’s the rub.
 Elon Musk did not shut down Tesla's PR.
 He shut down a communications conduit for the press, which he seems to view as a constant antagonist.
 Ultimately, Car and Driver set the record straight on the accident and issues surrounding the highly volatile batteries.
 Click into that link to read their coverage.

 Clearly, Tesla has a PR problem.
 And how did the PR profession respond to this snub?
 With a grave warning about setting an “extraordinarily dangerous precedent” with “dramatic reputational ramifications” threatening the “public’s fundamental right to know.”

-During class, we’ll talk about how Elon Musk's decision to dismiss his media relations team and marginalize PR has played out for Tesla – and for PR.
+During class, we’ll talk about how Elon Musk's decision to dismiss Tesla's media relations team has played out for Tesla – and for PR.

 So here’s a question for you